FlowFuse/website/src/blog/2024/10/exploring-flowfuse-sbom-feature.md

  - flowfuse software bills of material
 ---

-FlowFuse recently launched its Software Bill of Materials (SBOM) feature for enterprise customers.
+FlowFuse recently launched Software Bill of Materials (SBOM) for enterprise customers.
 This powerful tool enhances security and management within projects, particularly in the Node-RED ecosystem.
 As open-source libraries and software continue to play a pivotal role in the industry, monitoring third-party components used in projects becomes essential.
-The SBOM enables organizations to track dependencies and identify vulnerabilities, ensuring compliance and mitigating risks.
+The SBoM enables organizations to track dependencies and identify vulnerabilities, ensuring compliance and mitigating risks.

 <!--more-->

-In this article, we will explore the SBOM feature and discuss how it impacts security and management in Node-RED applications.

 ## What is an SBOM, and How Does It Enhance Security?